 The following techniques all apply to those seeking to become useful to a protégé while serving in the role of mentor:

 - Ask open-ended questions.
 By applying techniques of effective listening, mentors can transform the communication with their mentee into a joint exploration of the issue at hand.
 Use bridging statements to elicit information, rather than questions that can be answered with a yes or no. By “bridging statements,” we mean starting an examination of an issue with a statement rather than a question; for example, start with “So, tell me more about…,” or rephrase the mentee’s words by saying, “So, what I am hearing from you is that…[re-phrase what you heard].
 Tell me more about why that was important to you.”
-The opposite approach—asking simply, “Would you agree that [state your interpretation of an event]?”—establishes a framework that can minimize rather than enhance understanding.
+The opposite approach—asking simply, “Would you agree that ?”—establishes a framework that can minimize rather than enhance understanding.
 A complementary aspect of this technique is to substitute statements for closed-ended questions that begin with the word Why.
 Using an opening that elicits information, such as, “Tell me more about the reasons that led you to that decision,” offers far better opportunities for mutual understandings than the more direct and potentially defensiveness-engendering question, “Why did you do that?”
 Your interpersonal communication techniques need to be focused on adding to understanding.
 Questions that begin with Why tend to engender emotionally defensive reactions, which decrease rather than increase the opportunities you have to attain additional relevant information.

 - Slow down.
 Empathy is a skill that is best expressed at a slower pace.
 Remember how we defined mentoring in part as “offline help”?
 The offline nature of mentoring is important because it enables the mentor and protégé to slow down and explore issues at a pace not impacted by immediate professional or personal demands.
 If you find yourself hurried when performing in a mentoring role, you are probably reflecting a lack of willingness to understand and respond to the protégé’s unique circumstances.
 And he or she will feel this behavior as emotional distancing.
 Often, the result is the mentee feeling far less trust in and appreciation for the mentoring process.